-On Sunday 14th June 2020, Britannia Hotel reached an historic milestone: 150 years since first opening its doors.
+On Wednesday 14th June 2023, Britannia Hotel celebrates 153 years since first opening its doors.

-The occasion will also the launch of a book to celebrate the hotel's 150-year history.
-Our celebratory Rosé Champagne, a new collaboration with Ayala, who also made the hotel's Britannia Champagne for the reopening in 2019, was launched this weekend.
-Available exclusively at the hotel.
+There is a book published in 2020 to mark the hotel's 150-year history.
+And the hotel's celebratory Rosé Champagne, a collaboration with Ayala, who also made the hotel's Britannia Champagne for the reopening in 2019, was launched the same year to mark the occasion.
+The wine is available exclusively at the hotel and there are bound to be a few glasses raised in honour of the birthday this year too.

-Earlier this year, the hotel was included in the acclaimed Travel + Leisure's annual list of the world's best new hotels.
-This accolade follows on from on from several recent awards and acknowledgements of the hotel's standing, including a Michelin star for the hotel's prestigious Speilsalen restaurant.
-There have also been favourable reviews from top international media outlets such as CNN, Forbes, Fortune, the New York Times, Financial Times, Tatler and World Travel Magazine.
+Since reopening in 2019, following a three-year top-to-toe renovation, Britannia Hotel has been widely praised, including inclusion in the acclaimed Travel + Leisure's annual list of the world's best new hotels.
+This accolade follows on from on from several awards and acknowledgements received within the first year since the grand re-opening, including a Michelin star for the hotel's prestigious Speilsalen restaurant.
+There have also been glowing reviews from top international media outlets such as CNN, Forbes, Fortune, the New York Times, Financial Times, Tatler and World Travel Magazine.

-The Britannia Hotel of 2020 has six different restaurants and bars, 257 luxurious rooms, each with marble bathrooms and acclaimed Hästens beds, as well as a large spa & fitness area, and extensive modern meeting facilities.
+Today, Britannia Hotel has six different restaurants and bars, 233 luxurious rooms and suites, each with marble bathrooms and acclaimed Hästens beds, as well as a large spa & fitness area, and extensive modern meeting facilities.

 The hotel has been very well received by both Trondheim's population and visiting guests from all over the world and has consolidated its position as one of Scandinavia's very best 5-star hotels.
 Britannia Hotel has become a destination in its own right, and achievement befitting of its 150-year history.